getkanchi/kanchi/README.md

 - Backend can serve the built frontend at `/ui`.
 - Point `FRONTEND_DIST_DIR` to the directory containing the built assets (defaults to `agent/ui`).
 - The requested `index.html` is transformed to inject all `NUXT_PUBLIC_*` variables at runtime (cached when `FRONTEND_CACHE_INDEX=true`).
+- Build static assets for backend hosting with `./scripts/build-frontend-ui.sh` or `make build-ui` (output to `agent/ui`).
+- Docker builds bake the generated UI into the backend image and run only the FastAPI process (UI at `/ui`).
+- Customize the base path during Docker builds with `--build-arg UI_BASE_PATH=/custom/`.

 ## Screenshots